-Named one of National Geographic’s “unique lodges of the world,” the Pacuare Lodge in Costa Rica is a once in a lifetime rainforest experience for adventure-seeking travelers.
+Named one of National Geographic’s “unique lodges of the world,” the Pacuare Lodge in Costa Rica is a once-in-a-lifetime rainforest experience for adventure-seeking travelers.
 Overlooking the Pacuare River and nestled in a rainforest, Pacuare is an eco-lodge where guests arrive and depart as part of a multi-day rafting tour on the river.
 There is no electricity at this lodge; guests must rely on lanterns and candles.
 And no trees were cut to build the bungalows or main lodge in an effort to preserve the natural wildlife of the area.

-Perched 60 feet high up in the treetops is “The Nest,” where guests can enjoy authentic local cuisine.
+Perched 60 feet high up in the treetops is “The Nest,” where guests can enjoy the authentic local cuisine.
 But be warned!
 The Nest is only accessible via gliding down a 425-foot cable to the high platform in the branches of a Ceiba (a tree sacred to the ancient Mayans).
 Once there, you’ll be rewarded with the freshest, locally grown ingredients from the lodge’s very own organic farm, Las Nubes de Tuis.

-From the luxury bungalows and range of activities, including canyoning and horseback riding, Pacuare Lodge is a fun getaway with beautiful scenery and a friendly staff.
+From the luxury bungalows and range of activities, including canyoning and horseback riding, Pacuare Lodge is a fun getaway with beautiful scenery and friendly staff.